trevonerd/react-remote-svg/README.md

 ## Features
 - Lazy loading: Icons are fetched only when they become visible on the screen, improving performance.

-- Customizable colors and effects: Supports customization of the icon appearance in different states: default, hover, active, and disabled.
+- Customizable colors and effects: Supports customization of the icon appearance in different states - default, hover, active, and disabled.

+- Dark mode support: Ability to specify different icon variants for light and dark themes.

 - Flexible dimensions: Allows customization of the width and height of the icon.

 - Accessibility: Supports setting the alt text and title attributes for better accessibility.

 ## Installation